Laser Dance – Suites of Light, Public Presentation

 Original Performance on January 9, 1985

-Maida Withers, Rockne Krebs, Bob Boilen, and dancers engaged in a public presentation, on stage at Lisner Auditorium, discussing the creation process of the multidisciplinary Laser Dance project.
+Maida Withers, Choreographer; Rockne Krebs, Laser Sculptor; Bob Boilen, Composer/Musician; and Dance Construction Company dancers engaged in a public presentation on stage at Lisner Auditorium, discussing the creation process of the multidisciplinary Laser Dance project.
 The artists, with an audience of 300 people, explored how the multiple art forms (laser light beams, dance, and synclavier music) could combine to create a ground breaking space odyssey.
-How Laser Dance was developed with collaborators, Rockne Krebs, laser sculptor, Bob Boilen, Synclavier II composer, and Maida Withers, choreographer, and the Dance Construction Company.
+Laser Dance was developed with collaborators Rockne Krebs, Bob Boilen, and Maida Withers, with nine dancers from the Dance Construction Company.
 The public event, sponsored by GW Alumni Relations Office, was held in Lisner Auditorium in downtown Washington, DC five months before the premiere of Laser Dance (June 6, 1985).
 At this time, Laser Dance was called Suites of Light.
 See video rehearsal and performance/presentation on video.
 Due to the early date of this presentation, the project was not complete so the presentation is not in the order of what became the actual performance.

-The final work, a four-part evening-length space odyssey (Part I: Departure; Part II: Quest; Part III, Domain; Part IV, Rites/Skylight/and Departure) of choreography that takes place inside a large-scale installation of argon laser beams created by Rockne Krebs and Sylclavier II music by Bob Boilen.
-Laser beams originating from upstage center and project toward 50 mirrors placed in Lisner Auditorium walls and on stage.
-When the beams are interrupted (human body or stilts) the visual grid of beams would be altered on stage and above the audience in the house.
+The final work, a four-part evening-length space odyssey (Part I: Departure, Part II: Quest, Part III, Domain, Part IV, Rites/Skylight/and Departure) of choreography that takes place inside a large-scale installation of argon laser beams created by Rockne Krebs and Sylclavier II music by Bob Boilen.
+Laser beams originating from upstage center and projected toward 50 mirrors placed in Lisner Auditorium walls and on stage.
+When the beams are interrupted (human body or stilts), the visual grid of beams would be altered on stage and above the audience in the house.
 Sound installation by Bob Boilen with Synclavier II electronic instrument is a riveting score, generously enhancing the choreography by Maida Withers.
-Laser Dance, premiered June 6, 1985: https://vimeo.com/7714416/
+Laser Dance, premiered June 6, 1985:

-“We imagined where the beams would be when doing the choreography, but in reality, we had to find the beams to interact with them during performance.”
+“We imagined where the beams would be on stage when doing the choreography, but in reality, we had to find the beams to interact with them during performance.”
 Maida Withers

-“The space odyssey was one of several works that reveal my curiosity about man/woman on planet earth, but more life in ‘the universe.’
-Laser Dance is a myth of sorts where dancers come from an unknown universe and occupy the ‘installation’ and, eventually, exit.
-The FDA spent almost 6 hourse the day of performance approving the laser installation.
-It was important to insure that no beams would impact (eyes) dancers or the audience.
-As dancers, we covered our bodies with costumes and shoes and we wore protective goggles.
-This was an extrordinary “mythic” existence.”
+“The space odyssey was one of several works that reveal my curiosity about man/woman on planet earth, but more life in “the universe.”
+Laser Dance is a myth of sorts, where dancers come from an unknown universe and occupy the “installation” and eventually exit.
+The FDA spent almost 6 hours the day of performance approving the laser installation.
+It was important to ensure that no beams would impact the eyes of dancers or audience.
+As dancers, we covered our bodies with costumes and shoes and wore protective goggles.
+This was an extraordinary “mythic” existence.”
 Maida Withers

 “Performing in laser beams is a challenge.
 The beams need darkness or an atmosphere in the air that allows the laser beam to be seen.
 This created difficulties in taking photos and video of the production.”